At the bottom of this post is a free resource called 5 Mistakes Churches Make When Starting a Counseling Ministry.

-- Christ models for us reliance upon the Holy Spirit and the Holy Scriptures, and counselors should seek to increase that reliance as they help individuals grow in Christlikeness.
+- Christ models for us reliance upon the Holy Spirit and the Holy Scriptures, and we should seek to increase that reliance as we help individuals grow in Christlikeness.
 We do not have the power or wisdom to change on our own.
 We need the empowerment of the Holy Spirit and the wisdom of the Scriptures to change.

 Within the church, these 3 beliefs are usually met with agreement.
 However, within many Christian counseling offices, these beliefs are often met with skepticism and resistance, leaving them outside the counseling process.

 Sadly, many “Christian” counseling practices rarely discuss the gospel, the church, and the Holy Spirit.

 We talk to many pastors and churches who are troubled by this.
 They thought when they sought counseling at a “Christian Counseling” center that their faith would be part of the process and that their counselor would know how to direct them to the Scriptures for guidance.

 So what do you do if you are troubled by this too?

-Many churches are and have begun to respond.
+Many churches have begun to respond.
 Rather than making a list of outside places where people can receive counseling/care, they have decided to equip individuals within their congregation to walk with the hurting.
 In order to consider this approach, you need to embrace four key convictions about Biblical Counseling that shape a ministry like this.